raycast/extensions/README.md

 This extension supports the following preferences:

-- Path to Git Repos Directory: The path to the directory where your Git repositories are stored (required).
 - AI Prompt: The prompt to be used when calling the AI for commit message generation.